What is the best way to quit smoking?

 Read more: What does smoking do to your body?

 The breathing exercises will also help to clear your lungs as the body heals.
-Mindfulness and meditation will help give you the mental strength to persist.
+Mindfulness and meditation can help you develop the mental strength to persist.

 Plan Ahead

 If you know you’re going to a place where your cravings may be worse (such as a party), make an escape/avoidance plan.
-Don’t be tempted for “just one drag”; instead try to avoid unwanted situations and don’t put yourself in a position where your willpower could falter.
+Don’t be tempted by “just one drag”; instead, try to avoid unwanted situations and refrain from putting yourself in a position where your willpower could falter.

 Join Stoptober

-Stoptober, which happens in the month of October, is an excellent time to quit because there are thousands of other people who are also quitting that can support you through this time.
+Stoptober, which occurs in October, is an excellent time to quit because thousands of others are also quitting and can offer support during this time.

-Choose from apps and email support for advice right at your fingertips, and talk to others going through the same thing as you.
+Choose from apps and email support for advice right at your fingertips, and connect with others who are going through the same thing as you.
 They can also provide you with a personalised quitting plan of action to keep you on track.

 Authored & Reviewed By